 - Key collaborators: Dr. Jennifer Auchtung at Nebraska Food for Health Center and Dr. Stephen Lindemann at Purdue University

-Human and Animal Cell Modeling
+Human Cell Modeling

 - Our general interest is to develop computational tools for integrating multi-omics data into human metabolic network models to predict the shifts in metabolic pathways under diet, disease, and stress conditions, and ultimately to reveal a mechanistic linkage with the structural and functional changes in the gut microbiome.
 The current project focuses on identifying the beneficial and detrimental roles and the action of mechanisms of copper (Cu) in adipocyte functions, lipid metabolism, and the onset and progression of metabolic disorders.